A Great Responsibility: News Literacy in the Digital Age

 When readers are unable to separate real news from fake, their trust in journalism and journalists themselves weakens.

-Schneider notes that news literacy could help bridge that “trust gap” between readers and journalists by placing some responsibility on readers, society, and the technology used to circulate news.
+Schneider notes that news literacy could help bridge that “trust gap” between readers and journalists.
+It places some responsibility on readers, society, and the technology used to circulate news.

 Some things to consider